 6.1 Revelation of Mysteries.
 With all these mysteries, we see how God uses the New Testament apostles and prophets to disclose truths hidden from long ages past to New Testament believers.
 God predestined the time, manner and goals of the revelation of the mysteries to bring about obedience of faith to the world.
 God told New Testament believers things we would not have known otherwise, for they are from the depths of God, and revealed by the Holy Spirit.
 God used the the Word of Wisdom, distributed to the New Testament prophets and apostles, to reveal mysteries to the Church and recorded His revelation through the spiritual gift of the Word of Wisdom in the New Testament.

 Hallmarks of the Spiritual Gift of the Word of Wisdom

 The Word of Wisdom concerned special revelation from God to the apostles and prophets of the New Testament.
 The spiritual gift of the Word of Wisdom allowed those apostles and prophets to write the New Testament and guide the early church.
-Because the New Testament has been completed, the spiritual gift of prophesy no longer operates today.
-The Holy Spirit has not distributed this spiritual gift today.
 The hallmarks below summarize the spiritual gift of the Word of Wisdom given to the New Testament apostles and prophets.

 ♦ The spiritual gift of the Word of Wisdom concerns the revelation of something hidden from long ages past, but now is proclaimed by the apostles and prophets of the New Testament.